Transfer Learning for Contextual Multi-armed Bandits: Problem formulation

 \end{assumption}

-Roughly speaking, the margin condition encodes the behavior of the distribution of the contexts near the decision boundary.
-If the margin parameter $\alpha$ is large, with low probability, the reward gap between the optimal arm and others is small but nonzero.
-This implies that the reward functions of different arms are well-separated on a set of large probability, thereby decreasing the difficulty to distinguish the arms.
+Assumption~\ref{assumption:margin} bears a resemblance to the margin condition initially introduced in classification \citep{mammen1999smooth,tsybakov2004optimal,audibert2007fast}, and has been widely used in contextual multi-armed bandits \citep{goldenshluger2009woodroofe,perchet2013multi} and dynamic treatment regimes \citep{qian2011performance,luedtke2016statistical,shi2020breaking}.
+Roughly speaking, the margin condition encodes the distribution behavior of the contexts near the decision boundary.
+It is easy to see that the margin condition is inherently satisfied for $\alpha = 0$ and holds for $\alpha = 1$ when $f_{(1)}(X)-f_{(2)}(X)$ has a bounded probability density near zero.
+If the margin parameter~$\alpha$ is large, it implies that, with low probability, the reward gap between the optimal arm and other arms is small but bounded away from zero.
+This means that the reward functions of different arms are well-separated over a region of large probability mass, which, in turn, reduces the difficulty of distinguishing between the arms.

-\begin{remark} As discussed in \citet[Proposition 3.1]{perchet2013multi}, when $\alpha \beta > d$, there exists an arm that dominates others over the entire covariate space, and a contextual multi-armed bandit problem degenerates to a static multi-armed bandit problem that falls outside of the interest of this work.
+\begin{remark} As discussed in \citet[Proposition 3.1]{perchet2013multi}, when $\alpha \beta > d$, there exists a single arm that dominates others across the entire covariate space.
+In such a case, a contextual multi-armed bandit problem degenerates into a static multi-armed bandit problem that falls beyond the scope of interest for this work.
 Therefore, we shall assume $\alpha \beta \leq d$ in the remainder of the paper. \end{remark}

+\begin{remark} Assumptions \ref{assumption:smooth} and \ref{assumption:margin} are commonly found in the nonparametric contextual multi-armed bandit literature.
+However, the assumption that all reward functions are smooth may not be valid in certain practical applications.
+In such cases, it might be possible to relax Assumption \ref{assumption:smooth} by imposing the smoothness assumption solely on the best few arms while introducing a more delicate condition on the reward gap to replace Assumption~\ref{assumption:margin}.
+We leave the development of suitable models for such settings to future investigation. \end{remark}

-In addition, we impose some regularity conditions on the marginal distribution $Q_X$.
-It essentially ensures that the support of $Q_{X}$ is regular and that the density is bounded away from zero and infinity on the support.
+In addition, we impose a regularity condition on the marginal distribution $Q_X$.
+It ensures that the support of $Q_{X}$ is regular and that the density is bounded away from zero and infinity on the support.